Long before the age of paper certificates, a seaman tattoo served as their proficiency and competency documents (COP and COC in the modern era).

-Just by the tattoo alone, sailors can tell whether a guy is a fresh meat or an old sea-dog.
+Just by the tattoo alone, sailors can tell whether a guy is fresh meat or an old sea dog.
 Those ink marks determine the experience and the places he has been.

 A dragon tattoo signifies that a sailor had served in the Orient, particularly in China, or had sailed in any Chinese ports.
-No other place is quite synonymous to dragon than China.
+No other place is quite synonymous with a dragon than China.

 4. Golden Dragon

 A golden dragon tattoo on a sailor’s body represents crossing the International Date Line (IDL).
 It’s an imaginary line that roughly follows the 180th meridian.